 Oak Valley’s just outside Wonju and located quite close to Manjong Station on the new KTX line; if you can score a room there and if you get train tickets, it’s a good option (and again, you can actually do some skiing while you’re there).
 Without trains tickets though, the transportation gets tricky as Oak Valley’s on the wrong side of Wonju – to reach the venues by road, you’d have to take the Oak Valley shuttle bus (or taxi) to Wonju, then continue by bus or taxi from there.
 You can check their room availability here

 Sokcho: as with Donghae, the port of Sokcho should work well enough for Coastal Cluster events, though it’s a bit further away (50km) than Donghae is; I’d consider it a last resort for Mountain Cluster events though (Wonju or Seoul would be better).
 Yangyang is just south of Sokcho and is home to the nearest (very small) airport to the venues, so that’s another possibility.
+Update: free shuttle buses will connect Sokcho to the event venues.

 Any questions about the Pyeongchang 2018 accommodation situation?
 Leave a comment below!